 Biology

-Biology is often called the science of life.
+Biology is the science of life.
 It encompasses many divisions that all involve the study of living organisms.
 Biology is an excellent foundation for medical, dental and veterinary schools, or other professional degrees.

 Why Choose Biology?